-Similarly, in personal development, I think there’s great instructional value in having people in our lives that really get results by doing things counter-intuitively and that’s what Patrick was for me.
-He broke all the pop psychology and self-help rules yet still got laid and got paid like crazy because he was what’s called a dark triad man and he was unapologetically self-interested.
+Similarly, in personal development, I think there’s great instructional value in having people in our lives that get results by doing things counter-intuitively and that’s what Patrick was for me.
+He broke all the pop psychology and self-help rules yet still got laid and paid like crazy because he was what’s called a dark triad man and unapologetically self-interested…

 The educational institutions…

 And the self-help books…

 Don’t tell you that being self-interested gets results; especially brazen, declared self-interest.
 You don’t want to be shy about it.
 In modern society, we are so smothered with fake altruism, moral self-aggrandizement, and virtue signaling that honest self-interest is very attractive.